 Before they got moving again, another member of the party sat down and said he wouldn't go any further, that he was heading back down.
 Instead, he began to nod off, the most dangerous thing one can do at freezing high altitudes.
 Balmat went to shake the man and force him to go on, arguing that everyone down below who was watching through telescopes would see only six people, assume someone had been killed, and be worried to death themselves until they found out who it was.

-Meanwhile, Payot took Balmat's place at Maria's arm and they continued with the others to the summit.
-At the top, Payot said, Maria was faint, but she nevertheless took the time to admire the horizon.
+Meanwhile, Payot took Balmat's place at Marie's arm and they continued with the others to the summit.
+At the top, Payot said, Marie was faint, but she nevertheless took the time to admire the horizon.
 Balmat and the other lagger caught up with them, and after another ten minutes, they began their descent.

 Heroines of a Different Nature

 Like Jacques Balmat before her, Marie Paradis became a local heroine, and the two were often seen and cited together.
 After having become the first man to ascend Mont Blanc, Jacques Balmat made a career as a guide.
 As the first woman to summit Mont Blanc, Marie Paradis became hostess to expeditions coming down off the mountain, providing dinner, drink and a place to swap stories about the new sport of mountaineering, at least for those willing to share...She never went up the mountain again.

 Henriette d'Angeville's endeavor to break with the stereotypes of her day was admirable, yet she was unwittingly guilty of another one.
 In denigrating the accomplishment of her predecessor, a maidservant who used her accomplishment to raise herself to innkeeper, she proved she was still the product of her times, an aristocrat for whom the thought of following in the footsteps of a peasant was unbearable.